-This brief guide can offer the player an approach to a game that is exceptionally diverse and should assist the player in any questions he/she might have about Blackjack.
+This brief guide can offer the player an approach to a game that is exceptionally diverse and should assist the player with any questions he/she might have about Blackjack.

 Basic Rules & Play Flow

-The card values are as follows: the number cards have the value of the number on the cards, the picture cards - Jack, Queen and King have a 10 value and the Ace can be either an 11 or 1 – depending on whether the players hand needs an 11 or a 1 to win.
+The card values are as follows: the number cards have the same value as the number shown on the cards, the picture cards - Jack, Queen and King have a value of 10 and the Ace can either be an 11 or a 1 – depending on whether the players hand needs an 11 or a 1 to win.

 Above: The signal to "Hit" - ie, take another card.